 A great formula touted by Azzi Williams, QC Makeup Academy tutor, is:

 Having a fixed rate for your services can be a gamble.
-Sometimes you’ll end up working less hours than anticipated, and sometimes more.
-You make an estimate based on the same calculations you’d use for the hourly wage, but then once you give the quoted price of, say, $300 for 4 clients, it’s set in stone.
+Sometimes, you’ll end up working fewer hours than anticipated.
+Other times, you’ll work more.
+To arrive at your rate, estimate the number of hours you expect to work and multiply it with the wage rate you wish to earn—the formula is identical to the one you’d use for the hourly rate above.
+But once you quote your client a price of, say, $300 for 4 people, it’s set in stone.
 Barring any major changes to the scope of the project, you won’t be able to adjust the pricing if you end up working more hours than anticipated.

 If you charge a flat price for the services you do, you need to be an efficient makeup artist!
 If you’re charging $70 to do a bride’s makeup and $50 per bridesmaid it doesn’t matter how long you’ll take, so long as the job gets done.

-The Bureau of Labor Statistics (BLS) can’t measure the commission, tips, and gratuities that makeup artists can earn on the job.
-This is especially the case for those who are working freelance.
+The Bureau of Labor Statistics (BLS) can’t measure the commission, tips, and gratuities that makeup artists can earn.
+This is especially the case for those who work freelance.
 Even more frustrating is a “standard” makeup artist salary can vary widely depending on where you’re located.
-And these aren’t small salary differences – we’re talking major money differences.
+And these aren’t small salary differences—we’re talking major dollar differences.

-For example, the BLS reports that makeup artists in the theatrical and performance industry as of May 2015 have an annual mean wage of $96,000 in Tennessee, whereas in Georgia it’s listed as being $53,000.
-The gap between these is huge!
+For example, the BLS reports that makeup artists in the theatrical and performance industry as of May 2018 have an annual mean wage of $88,090 in Tennessee.
+Meanwhile, theatrical makeup artists in Texas earn a mean annual wage of just $42,550.
+The gap between these salaries is huge!

 Figuring out your salary is a pain, but rolling up your sleeves to do some digging is well worth the effort.